LePetitJayJay/Victoria-2-Anime-Mod/README.md

 Note:
 1. There are now two main parts of the mod, anime leaders and anime flags. the Animega leader converts all leader portraits to anime and also adds anime loading screen and pop interface (will be added soon).

-2. The Animega leader should be compatible with TGC and other mods as well, though it won't replace the loading screen for DoD, GFM and TGC.
+2. The Animega leader can be compatible with any mod, you can edit the .mod folder to make it compatible with more mods.

 3. The Animega flags will turn all flags to waifu flags, to use this mod delete gfx folder on Documents before launching this submod.
 After launching it once, the waifu flags will stay.